Events available from Other Sources

-See below or in the sidebar for the variety of online lectures that The Arts Society UK (TAS) have created for us while we cannot attend our normal live lectures and events.
+See below or in the sidebar for the variety of online lectures that The Arts Society UK (TAS) and others have created for us while we cannot attend our normal live lectures and events.
 All of these are free and do not require any special software.
 Just click on the link and you should see the event with instructions on how to proceed.

-First a whole series of quizzes created at the request of Wessex Area’s Julie Price, to keep you entertained : Wessex Area Lockdown Quizzes
+There are a whole series of quizzes created at the request of Wessex Area’s Julie Price, to keep you entertained : Wessex Area Lockdown Quizzes

 TAS Lectures via Connected